Tom Harris is injured in a high school football game and ends up in the hospital.

 “That was lucky.
 I didn’t know that you went to Cathedral.”

 “Yeah.
 We had a good year when I was a sophomore.
-It wouldn’t have been good when I was a junior.
+It wouldn’t have been good this year when I would have been a junior.
 But my dad got a new job, we moved to Walnut Creek, and here I am.”
 He spread his arms and grinned.

 “So you’re glad you switched to Edison High?”